LaunchCodeEducation/web-fundamentals/tutorials/hello-flask/README.md

 To download the flask library, we're going to need a way to store libraries.
-So that this doesn't cause version mismatch issues with other versions of Python on your system - including system libraries which might be using Pything - we'll install a virtual environment and host all our libraries within it.
+So that this doesn't cause version mismatch issues with other versions of Python on your system - including system libraries which might be using Python - we'll install a virtual environment and host all our libraries within it.

 - [MS Windows](ms-windows/)